 - any induction or training procedures

 - health and safety matters, and as appropriate, any welfare or safeguarding issues

 - confidentiality and data protection

-The Information Commissioner's Office (ICO) has warned employers about the importance of making sure that temporary staff who regularly handle personal information receive adequate data protection training.
+The information commissioner has warned employers about the importance of making sure that temporary staff who regularly handle personal information receive adequate data protection training.

-This is likely to be relevant to temporary employees in an office where solicitors work because of solicitors’ duties of confidentiality and the sensitive nature of the personal data they handle.
+This is likely to be of particular relevance to temporary employees in an office where solicitors work because of solicitors’ duties of confidentiality and the sensitive nature of the personal data they handle.

-If the individual is below the age of 18, it may be necessary to consider certain measures for their protection under the Management of Health and Safety at Work Regulations 1999 (see Regulation 3(4) for examples of the requirement for risk assessments).
+If the individual is below the age of 18, it may be necessary to consider certain measures for their protection under the Management of Health and Safety at Work Regulations 1999 (for example, see regulation 3(4) about the requirement for risk assessments).